botaul/botmaster/README.md

 - Heroku Account

 ## How to run this bot?
-- Install pip3, virtualenv, git
+- Install pip3, virtualenv, git, heroku
 - Do Installation
 - Edit contents in constants.py
 - Deploy to Heroku